Demston/Demston/README.md

 ### 👨‍💻 About me:

 My name is Dmitry.
 Here I post my projects and developments.
-I am developing applications in Python.
+I am developing applications in Python for automate my work in the office and at home.
 I have worked in the banking sector in IT.
 Also in the past I modeled in 3Ds Max.
 I love creativity and strive to create something interesting.